Child Protection Partnership

 - Improved/expanded connections to resources for front-line staff

 - Methods of follow-through from planning to execution

-Furthermore, Judge Peter Sakai of Bexar County Children's Courts suggested “Kronkosky Foundation can develop an omnibus network system of communication and information systems between CPS, families, County and City government and all service providers that allow real time communication respecting privacy and confidentiality issues."
+Judge Peter Sakai of Bexar County Children's Court, specifically asked the Foundation to "develop an omnibus network system of communication and information systems between CPS, families, County and City government and all service providers that allow real-time communication, respecting privacy and confidentiality issues."

 In response, the Foundation is investing in child protection in the following ways: